rsms/gotalk/README.md

+# Branch "v1"

+This branch houses the development of version 1 of the protocol and implementations.

+- **Learn from using the draft v0 protocol**
+  - Found there needs to be a distinction between an error which was caused by a faulty request and an error caused by a temporarily faulty responder.
+    - Essentially:
+      - Requestors should retry a request when the responder has a temporary fault (e.g. service restarting, internal database connection error.)
+      - Requestors must not retry a request that's faulty itself (e.g. missing parameters, not authenticated.)
+    - v1 introduces a new error response: `RetryResult`
+      - A requestor receiving a RetryResult conditionally retries the request (see details in readme's protocol docs.)
+  - Rate and resource limiting must be implemented in the libraries
+    - A `Limits` component is introduced which enabled control over request concurrency
+    - Still need to figure out: Should we add high-level functionality to rate-limit individual connections, or should we leave that to application code (to i.e. assign custom Limits to Socks) ?
+    - Responders reply to rate
+  - We might need to add timeouts (read, write, handle).
+See [http.Server](https://golang.org/src/net/http/server.go#L1611)
+  - Go package's `Server` should handle temporary errors.
+See [http.Serve](https://golang.org/src/net/http/server.go#L1724) for an idea of how.
+- **Protocol changes:**
+  - `requestID` is now 4 bytes, making it easier to produce from a 32-bit integer
+  - New message type `RetryResult`
+- **Go package:**
+  - Isolate and handle recoverable errors in handlers
+  - Do not dispatch goroutines for single-buffer handlers
+    - Adds flexibility and makes it possible to implement serialization (in the app layer)
+    - Need to change the API for single-buffer handler type `BufferReqHandler` to take a "reply writer" of some kind (maybe a chan) rather than returning a buf, which would no longer be possible.
+    - Question: Is it worth the work, added code complexity?
+Is there a performance impact for the common case?
+- **JavaScript package:**
+  - Provide "stay connected" functionality as it's a very common thing to want to do in web browser applications.

 # gotalk

 [Gotalk](https://github.com/rsms/gotalk) exists to make it easy for programs to *talk with one another over the internet*, like a web app coordinating with a web server, or a bunch of programs dividing work amongst eachother.